 Watching the volatility during the session overlaps

-Looking at the times that the three sessions are operating, we can see some overlaps.
-With many more traders active in forex markets during these overlaps, they can be characterized by elevated volumes and subsequently possibly elevated volatility.
+Looking at the operating times of the three sessions, we see some overlaps.
+As more traders are active in the markets during these overlaps, these periods are characterized by elevated volumes and subsequently higher volatility.

 Moving into the European afternoon, US traders are just getting to their desks with their morning coffee.
-This leaves around 4 hours between 12pm GMT and 4pm GMT where US and European traders are all active at the same time.
+This leaves around 4 hours between 12 pm GMT and 4 pm GMT when US and European traders are all active at the same time.

-There is also a window of light volume to be aware of.
-As the US session winds down around 8pm GMT/9pm GMT it takes a few hours for Asian traders to get stuck into the session.
-There is a five hour time difference between the west coast of North America and New Zealand, and that is before Tokyo gets going too.
+There is also a window of decreased trading volume to be aware of.
+As the US session winds down around 8 pm GMT/9 pm GMT, it takes a few hours for Asian traders to get stuck into the session.
+There is a five-hour time difference between the west coast of North America and New Zealand, and that is before Tokyo gets going too.

-We can also see from this that the big volume in forex trading comes during the European afternoon, for the overlap between the European and North American sessions.
+We can also see the highest volume in forex trading occurs during the European afternoon, for the overlap between the European and North American sessions.

 Forex speculation

-We will now take you through all you need to know about speculation in the forex market, in other words, forex trading.
+We will now take you through all you need to know about speculating on the forex market, in other words, forex trading.

 A simple forex trade

-Speculators trade forex on the expectations that forex prices will either rise or fall.
+Speculators trade forex on the expectation that forex prices will either rise or fall.
 You can buy (go long) or sell (go short) a currency pair.

 A forex quote